Devatoria/go-mesos-executor/README.md

 * Implement docker parameters
   * Commands
 * Return container error message when an error occurs during container run
-* Find a way to handle health checks with ACL hook when masquerading is enabled (leading to see the caller IP in the container instead of the bridge IP)
 * Add some useful hooks
   * Error on privileged containers
   * Volumes sandboxing